sxcdennis/basic-shell-scripting/Variables.md

 ```
 Notice how the variable for the previous example is closed by curly braces **{}**<br>
 If you were to use it without the curly braces, it would just think that you're variable is ```$NAME1.file``` instead of ```$NAME1``` <br>
-Also notice that there are double quotes **""** between commands.
+Also, notice that there are double quotes **""** between commands.
 This is because without the quotes the arguments for the command would run differently.<br>
 For example lets say you run the command ```#touch my file.file``` you would create **two** files: my and file.file vs ```#touch "my file.file"``` which would create **one** file: my file.file

 # Special Variables